lulzzz/GoFish/README.md

 ## Phase 1 roadmap

 1. Ensure WebApi conforms to RMM level 4 to enable easy hypermedia navigation
-1. Create web-based UI (ReactJs or Angular2)
+1. Create SPA web-based UI (ReactJs or Angular2)
 1. Create suite of tests for the services
 1. The Shopfront service will probably need splitting into smaller services